gooofy/aqb/help/RefAmiga.md

 	SOUND WAIT [channel]

-Wait for audio playback to finish on the given channel if specified, on all channels otherwise
+wait for audio playback to finish on the given channel if specified, on all channels otherwise

 	* channel: audio channel to wait for, default: wait for all channels

+## TAGITEMS()

+Syntax:

+    TAGITEMS "(" tag [ "," value [...] ] ")"

+allocate and initialize a new array of tagitems, suitable for passing as taglists to OS calls.

+DEALLOCATE() can be used to free the list once no longer used.

+IMPORTANT: always terminate the tag list with TAG\_DONE!

+Example:

+    REM allocate a list of 3 tag items:

+    DIM AS TAGITEM_t PTR mytagitems = TAGITEMS (42, 2, 23, 0, TAG_DONE)

+## TAGS()

+Syntax:

+    TAGS "(" tag [ "," tag [...] ] ")"

+allocate and initialize a new array of tags.

+DEALLOCATE() can be used to free the list once no longer used.

+IMPORTANT: always terminate the tag list with TAG\_END!

+Example:

+    REM allocate a list of 4 tags items:

+    DIM AS ULONG PTR mytags = TAGS (1,2,3,TAG_END)

 ## TEXTWIDTH()